 The cancellation follows President Mohamed Waheed's failure to renegotiate terms, sources close to president's office told Reuters, and comes after a year of political turmoil that saw the ousting of its former president and months of unrest.

-Shares in GMR closed up 5.4 percent at 19.60 rupees in a Mumbai market that ended down 0.2 percent.
+Shares in GMR closed up 5.4 per cent at Rs 19.60 in a Mumbai market that ended down 0.2 per cent.

 "We would fight for our rights all the way, through the court.
-That is very clear," Andrew Harrison, chief executive officer of the GMR airport project, told a news channel.
+That is very clear," Andrew Harrison, chief executive officer of the GMR airport project, told CNBC-TV18 news channel.

 "We expect that under the terms of the concession agreement ... any orders issued by the (Singapore) court would be respected, because that is enshrined within the agreement."